 The point is, however you slice it, interest rates are incredibly low!

 How does this change my thoughts on home ownership?

-Well, with mortgage rates in the low 2s, buying a house looks much better than before!
+Well, with mortgage rates of 2%, buying a house looks much better than before!

-Even adding 1% per year ownership costs (council, water rates, insurance, maintenance), plus allowing for buying/selling every 10 years, this brings the annual cost to around 4%, roughly in line with rental yields in most cities.
+Even adding 1% to 1.5% per year ownership costs (council, water rates, insurance, maintenance), plus allowing for buying/selling every 10 years, this brings the annual cost towards 4%, roughly in line with rental yields in most cities.

 So for those who have the desire, and are in the position to, buying a home at current rates seems like a great deal.